On-Page SEO Checklist: (2021)

 On-page SEO is the foundation of every website.
-That's why we created a comprehensive 25-Point On-Page SEO checklist to guide you step-by-step through a perfectly optimized webpage in 2020.
+That's why we created a comprehensive 31-Point On-Page SEO checklist to guide you step-by-step through a perfectly optimized webpage in 2021.

 First, What is On-Page SEO?

 On-page SEO is the process of optimizing your webpages in order to rank higher in organic search results.
 On-page refers to both the content and HTML source code of a page that can be optimized.
-This is different than off-page SEO which refers to links and other external signals that occur off of your website.
+This is different from off-page SEO, which refers to links and other external signals that occur off of your website.

 1. Use SEO Friendly URLs:

 Your web page URLs should be short and keyword rich, using only a targeted keyword at the beginning of the URL whenever possible.
 Avoid long and cluttered URLs, as short URLs have been proven to rank better in search results.
 For example, yourwebsite.com/your-keyword is more SEO friendly than yourwebsite.com/10-great-reasons-why-your-keyword-could-be-awesome.

 2. Make Sure Your Title Tag Starts With Your Keyword: